Corbin Carroll Player Props: Diamondbacks vs. Reds

 Corbin Carroll At The Plate

-- Among the qualifying hitters in MLB play, his batting average ranks 22nd, his on-base percentage ranks 25th, and he is eighth in the league in slugging.
+- Among the qualified hitters, he ranks 23rd in batting average, while his on-base percentage ranks 25th and he is eighth in slugging.

-- He has gone deep in 18 games this season (19.8%), leaving the park in 5% of his chances at the plate.

-- Carroll has an RBI in 34 of 91 games this season, with multiple RBI in 13 of them.
+- Carroll has driven in a run in 35 games this season (38.0%), including 13 games with more than one RBI (14.1%).
 He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.